Mr7F/sublime-jumper/readme.md

 ## Select Selector
 The command `jumper_select_selector` select the next / previous text matching the sublime selector.

+The idea is to have something similar than "select inside parenthesis" command of Vim.

 See:
 - https://www.sublimetext.com/docs/scope_naming.html
 - https://www.sublimetext.com/docs/selectors.html